ironkayman/RebisTheory/RebisTheory.md

 - Square spiral stonework patterns are seen in Haven
 - [Starlight Cradle](https://wiki.spiralknights.com/Starlight_Cradle) and the rest of Aurora Isles have a unique blocks with a glowing during the night spiral carved in them.
 The glow's color is reminiscent of [valestone](https://wiki.spiralknights.com/Mineral#Valestone), which is used in the [Starlight Hunting Coat](https://wiki.spiralknights.com/Starlight_Hunting_Coat).

-At that point, the question of who build the Artifact and the Core, while is of separate nature, remains, and eventually will be explored in the [accoring section](#divine-and-whitespace-clockworks).
+At that point, the question of who build the Artifact and the Core, while is of separate nature, remains, and eventually will be explored in the [according section](#divine-and-whitespace-clockworks).
 But, this concept of a spiral must be examined as one extending beyond Cradle which requires understanding Cradle an it's history first, in order to draw any conclusions.
 And, if taking in account knowledge of Spiral Order of dragons, weather or not dragons had originated on Cradle, there must be a solid reason for Isorian military be named with spiral in mind, reaffirming possible connection between Isorians and whatever past they may have with Cradle.

 A safe speculation can be performed, one that is based on idea of separate histories of Isorians and Clockworks: assuming that the Spiral is, at least partially, a universal or interstellar phenomenon, important enough to be replicated in many instances, even cultures and civilizations, it may be related to other illusive concepts, such as other realm or a deity - a part of a different, omnipotent concept that remains undiscovered.
 But it remains a speculation as a connection is established purely though to lack of strong leads, but hints of relation.
 Yet again, the Core, and the design of Whitespace, has remained to be examined, due to complex and interconnected nature and context of Whitespace itself.